Easy Sourdough Gingerbread Cookies

 • Brown sugar.
 Since brown sugar already has molasses in it, this will enhance that molasses flavor.

 • Molasses.
-A classic ingredient in gingerbread cookies.
+A classic ingredient in gingerbread cookies and everything gingerbread, like gingerbread cinnamon rolls.

 • Egg.
 To keep the cookie dough together.